CREATOR: Tool Creation for Disentangling Abstract and Concrete Reasoning of Large Language Models: Related Work

 \section{Related Work}

 \paragraph{Large Language Models.} Large Language Models (LLMs) have gained attention for their impressive performance in handling various NLP tasks, following demonstrations and generating high-quality texts and codes \citep{brown2020language, chen2021evaluating, chowdhery2022palm, touvron2023llama}.
-Prompting methods such as chain-of-thought \citep{weichain} and instruction-following \citep{wang2022super, longpre2023flan, chung2022scaling, touvron2023llama, liu2023visual} have been developed to guide LLMs in problem-solving and align their behavior with human expectations.
+Prompting methods such as chain-of-thought \citep{weichain}, instruction-following \citep{wang2022super, longpre2023flan, chung2022scaling, touvron2023llama, liu2023visual}, and verification mechanisms \citep{fung2022normsage} have been developed to guide LLMs in problem-solving and align their behavior with human expectations.
 Our work builds upon these areas, incorporating them into our framework and using them as baselines for complex problem-solving.

-\paragraph{Tool Using by Language Models.} Recent studies address constraints of LLMs, such as the limited real-time responsiveness and inaccurate calculations, by incorporating external tools \citep{trivedi2022interleaving, komeili2022internet, patel2021nlp, lu2022survey}.
+\paragraph{Tool Use and Tool Creation.} As an emerging field within NLP, the active interaction of LLMs with environments is facilitated through tools that serve as the medium~\citep{li2023defining}.
+Recent studies address constraints of LLMs, such as the limited real-time responsiveness and inaccurate calculations, by incorporating external tools \citep{trivedi2022interleaving, komeili2022internet, patel2021nlp, lu2022survey}.
 These studies augment LLMs with tools like scratch pads, search engines, QA systems, and calculators \citep{nye2021show, shuster2022blenderbot, schick2023toolformer} to improve task performance.
 More recent efforts integrate LLMs' tool-using abilities into a pipeline for task planning, tool calling, and result synthesis \citep{wu2023visual, shen2023hugginggpt, liang2023taskmatrix}.
 In contrast, our work goes further by enabling LLMs to create tools instead of relying solely on existing tools.
+As our concurrent works, tool creation ability is also investigated under LATM framework~\citep{cai2023large} and LLM customization~\citep{yuan2023craft}.

 \paragraph{Reasoning and Execution with Program.} Reasoning with programs is an emerging field in NLP, whose goal is to leverage codes to do complicated computational reasoning instead of using natural language thoughts. \citet{chen2022program} show that code generation improves performance on math datasets, while \citet{gao2022pal,Code4Structure} further demonstrate the potential of program reasoning on symbolic and algorithmic benchmarks.
 These efforts present a code-based chain-of-thought with linear logic but produce no enhanced tools capable of being reused or tested.
 As the concept of tool-using emerges, recent studies begin to incorporate code interpreters as external tools \citep{lu2023chameleon, mialon2023augmented,nlfeedback2023}.
 However, in {\framework}, we use code as the medium for tool creation rather than an external tool.
 Our framework also excels over PoT as we devise the tool creation stage, code rectification stage, and disentangle the logic in complex reasonings.